GabCopetti/Chest-X-Rays-Binary-Classification/README.md

 ## **Summary**

 <p align="justify">

+*All computational steps were performed in Google Collaboratory notebooks, making use of the T4 GPU.
+Code was adapted from <a href="https://www.learnpytorch.io/" target="_blank">Daniel Bourke’s PyTorch tutorial</a> [1].*

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Binary image classification models were built and trained in PyTorch using the <a href="https://huggingface.co/datasets/keremberke/chest-xray-classification" target="_blank">Chest X-Rays Classification Dataset</a>, available in Hugging Face [1].
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Binary image classification models were built and trained in PyTorch using the <a href="https://huggingface.co/datasets/keremberke/chest-xray-classification" target="_blank">Chest X-Rays Classification Dataset</a>, available in Hugging Face [2].
 The dataset is divided into train, validation and testing subsets, with 4077, 1165 and 582 images, respectively.
 Chest X-rays with NORMAL features are labelled as 0, while chest X-rays with PNEUMONIA features are labelled as 1 (see Figure 1).
 </p>

 <p align="justify">
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Simple models with different sets of hyperparameters were built to investigate how these affect model training and performance.
 A simple and shallow multilayer perceptron, using two linear layers and ReLU as activation function, was able to give good predictions of pneumonia using chest X-ray images (accuracy ~93%, F1 score 0.95).
 This class of model showed to be the most consistent, presenting similar metrics independently of applying class weight in the loss function or changing batch size.
 Within this simple experiment, it outperformed CNN models, which have a more sophisticated architecture.
-Further tuning of hyperparameters is needed to make use of the CNN’s full potential [2].
-Data augmentation, i.e. generation of artificial data, could help to reduce overfitting and class imbalance [3].
+Further tuning of hyperparameters is needed to make use of the CNN’s full potential [3].
+Data augmentation, i.e. generation of artificial data, could help to reduce overfitting and class imbalance [4].
 Nonetheless, all models, even simple linear neural networks, were able to give descent predictions with accuracy above 90%.
 This demonstrates the power that even the less complex neural networks have as image classifiers.

-All computational steps were performed in Google Collaboratory notebooks, making use of the T4 GPU.
-Code was adapted from <a href="https://www.learnpytorch.io/" target="_blank">Daniel Bourke’s PyTorch tutorial</a> [4].
 </p>
 <br>